 - Product D: No change

-How will your sales team qualify the leads that are generated by your marketing strategy?
+How will your sales team qualify the leads generated by your marketing strategy?
 Don't forget to include the criteria prospects should meet before sales reps reach out.

 And identify which inbound and outbound sales methods your team will use to close more deals.